ratel-enclave/ratel-enclave.github.io/index.md

 ## Ratel

-Ratel is a new system which provides the capability to run unmodified x86-64 Linux binaries within Intel SGX enclaves.
-Ratel enables dynamic binary translation (DBT) inside SGX enclaves, i.e., it changes the program execution on-the-fly to be compatible with SGX abstractions.
+Ratel is a new framework which enables dynamic binary translation on Intel SGX.
+Ratel offers ***complete interposition***, the ability to interpose on all executed instructions in the enclave and monitor all interactions with the OS.
+Ratel demonstrates its effectiveness by both offering better binary compatibility with
+Linux legacy applications and enabling instrumentation options for monitoring runtime code behaviors.
 Specifically, Ratel enables [DynamoRIO](https://dynamorio.org/) inside SGX enclaves.
-Ratel has a small trusted codebase (about 20KLOC) inside the enclave and has the potential to enable cross-platform binary compatibility.
+Ratel has a comparable trusted codebase inside the enclave and is surely able to serve as a general foundation for implementing a large variety of inline security monitors to safeguard enclaves from bugs and from the untrusted OS.

 ## Before we begin with Ratel